Living Well with Autism: Beyond the Limitations

 There is plethora of pioneering work being done and significantly a great deal is being undertaken by those who have a learning disability and /or autism themselves and therefore have the best understanding of what is required to make improvements.

-This conference is the next installment, in a series of highly insightful events, focusing on improving care, support and life chances for all those living with or affected by learning disabilities and/or autism.
+This Conference & Exhibition is the next installment, in a series of highly insightful events, focusing on improving care, support and life chances for all those living with or affected by learning disabilities and/or autism.

 The NHS has announced that an additional £5 million will fund reviews to improve care for people with a learning disability and committed to renewed national action to tackle serious conditions.
 The latest data from the Learning Disability Mortality Review (LeDeR) programme has revealed that individuals with learning disabilities are dying 25 years earlier than the general population.